Mooophy/CLRS/README.md

 algorithms_from_CLRS
 ====================

-Algorithms from  "Introduction to Algorithms ",implemented  in C++ template.
+This Repo  stores implementations for the book  "Introduction to Algorithms " using C++ template.